Is it this century’s next big thing after the internet? Or is it simply another investment fad waiting to burst? Or maybe even both?

 Well, nobody actually knows why exactly, but this next fact might have something to do with it.

-Fact #4 – “Satoshi Nakamoto actually has 1 million Bitcoins next to his/her name.”
+Fact #4 – “Satoshi Nakamoto actually has 1 million Bitcoins next to their name.”

 Yes, you read that right.
 The founder of Bitcoin actually has 1 million Bitcoins, which in today’s value would be around $1.6 billion (or roughly RM6 billion).